spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 Snippets can optionally be used when a file is known to have some content that has been included from another original source.
 They are useful for denoting when part of a file may have been originally created under another license.

-Each instance of Snippet Information shall be associated with a specific File in an SPDX Document.
+Each instance of Snippet Information shall be associated with a specific file in an SPDX document.

 Cardinality: Optional, one or many.